lkrdev/load-test/lkr.md

 * `--dashboard TEXT`: Dashboard ID to run the test on.
 Keeps dashboard open for user, turn on auto-refresh to keep dashboard updated  [required]
 * `--model TEXT`: Model to run the test on.
 Specify multiple models as --model model1 --model model2  [required]
 * `--group TEXT`: Looker group IDs to add to the user.
 Useful when you have a closed system and need to test with content in a shared folder.
 Accepts multiple arguments --group 123 --group 456
 * `--external-group-id TEXT`: External group ID to add to the user.
-Useful when you have a closed system and need to test with content in a shared folder.
+Will be prefixed with embed unless overridden with --external-group-id-prefix
 * `--external-group-id-prefix TEXT`: Prefix to add to the group IDs.
 Defaults to `embed`.
 To remove the prefix, pass in an empty string  [default: embed]
 * `--users INTEGER RANGE`: Number of users to run the test with  [default: 25; 1&lt;=x&lt;=1000]
 * `--spawn-rate FLOAT RANGE`: Number of users to spawn per second  [default: 1; 0&lt;=x&lt;=100]